Our firm's Philosophy Regarding Wealth Management

 Many Wealth Management firms and Financial Planners sound alike.
 Our beliefs and Philosophy's about how you should go about building and managing wealth are unique.

 Helping a client discover and understand their personal spending habits is a critical element of providing accurate advice.
 Most Americans do not know that they are spending.....it is our job to make it painless, easy, and even fun to discover.
 How can an advisor help you understand your "retirement number" if they don't know what you spend?
 If they don't know your personal retirement number how can they help you select the right investments?
 It call comes down to "lifestyle costs", and its our job to help you find it, because inaccurate spending estimates produce inaccurate plans and advice....a financial planning house of cards.

-A Financial Planner should be partnering with the best money managers in the world, not attempting to compete with them.
-It has been said that "the best financial planners are not money managers, and the best money managers are not financial planners."
-Because of technological advances, today's planners now have access to the top management firms with low account-size requirements.
+A Wealth Advisor should partner with the best money managers in the world, not attempt to compete with them.
+No firm here in Ohio or anywhere "has a corner on the stock market".
+Also, it has been said that "the best financial planners are not money managers, and the best money managers are not financial planners."
+Investment advice has become increasingly commoditized throughout the internet age; investment-only advice is not a complete financial plan or a value-added relationship.

 Your various financial professionals should collaborate.
 Insurance, tax planning, estate planning, banking, real estate, professionals sharing information leads to the most integrated and accurate outcomes and results in every instance.
 Coordinated advice is simply better advice.